flutter/website/src/docs/perf/appendix.md

 By having the same metrics to detect problems no matter how far away or how silent the users are, we can treat all issues fairly.
-That, in turn, allows us to focus on the right issues that have greater effects.
+That, in turn, allows us to focus on the right issues that have greater impact.

 ### How to make performance useful

-The following is a summary the 4 points that were discussed, from a slightly different perspctive:
+The following summarizes the 4 points discussed here, from a slightly different
+perspective:
 1. Make performance metrics easy to consume.
 Do not overwhelm the readers with a lot of numbers (or words).
-If there are many numbers, then try to summarize them into a smaller set of numbers (for exmaple, summarize many numbers into a single average number).
+If there are many numbers, then try to summarize them into a smaller set of numbers (for example, summarize many numbers into a single average number).
 Only notify readers when the numbers change significantly (for example, automatic alerts on spikes or regressions).